- PSAT 8/9 for Eighth Grade in Michigan

 Can I test students in the afternoon?

-Afternoon testing is allowed for PSAT 8/9 for 8th grade, PSAT 8/9 for 9th grade, and PSAT 10.
+Afternoon testing is allowed for PSAT 8/9 for eighth grade, PSAT 8/9 for ninth grade, and PSAT 10.
 Afternoon testing is NOT available for SAT with Essay.
 No request or approval is necessary.

-Can I test 8th and 9th graders together in the same room?
+Can I test eighth and ninth graders together in the same room?

 Yes.
-But please note that this may change in future years, but is allowable for 2019.
+But please note that this may change in future years.

-- The Reports Center, where you can configure, run, and print online reports.
+- The Reports page, where you can configure, run, and print online reports.

-- The Download Center, where you can securely download score data files to import into your student information system.
+- The Download page, where you can securely download score data files to import into your student information system.

 Getting Access to the Score Reporting Portal